Header background image

 If you're not sure whether your ID is REAL ID compliant, you should contact your state driver's license agency.
 Enhanced Driver’s Licenses (EDL) issued by Washington, Michigan, Minnesota, New York, and Vermont are considered acceptable alternatives to REAL ID-compliant cards and will also be accepted for official REAL ID purposes, even though they do not contain the star marking.

-It is important to note that minors under 18 do not need to provide identification when traveling with a companion within the United States.
+It is important to note that minors under 18 do not need to provide identification when traveling through airports with a companion within the United States.
 The companion will need acceptable identification.

 How to get a REAL ID